AI experts sharing free tutorials to accelerate your business.

 • Selection bias (single-center, single-operator, academic vs. private practice)

-5. Patient-facing handoff (optional) — If the audience is patient-facing, also produce a plain-language summary at a 6th-8th grade reading level that does not lose the certainty caveats
+6. Patient-facing handoff (optional) — If the audience is patient-facing, also produce a plain-language summary at the practice's reading-level default (7th–8th grade unless config sets lower) that does not lose the certainty caveats.
+Hand off to treatment-plan-explainer for written-take-home use and case-presentation-script for in-chair use — language must match.

 Output requirements: